Reading & Language Arts

 • Seventh Grade

-In seventh grade English class, students approach their study of literature through a thematic perspective, asking questions like, “How do individuals preserve their cultural identity and find their voices in society?”
-Students read texts closely and critically and produce analytical, expository, and creative responses to those texts.
-Among other texts, students take a deep dive into To Kill a Mockingbird, engaging in a close, detailed reading of the book.
-With small class sizes, teachers lead students in Socratic-style discussions of themes and issues.
-Using a diverse and wide selection of texts, students demonstrate their learning through a variety of projects and assessments, including literary analysis, scriptwriting, filmmaking, poetry, and letter writing.
+In seventh grade English class, students approach their study of literature through a thematic perspective, asking questions like, "Why do all societies need storytellers?" and "How does reading and writing about people from many cultural backgrounds help us to gain a better understanding of the world around us?"How do individuals preserve their cultural identity and find their voices in society?”
+Students learn to read texts closely and critically, analyze information, and craft creative responses to their reading.
+Among other texts, seventh graders read two dystopian texts The Giver and The Last Cuentista.
+Teachers guide students in discussions of themes and issues.
+Using a diverse selection of texts, including short stories, students demonstrate their learning through a variety of projects and assessments, including literary analysis, poetry, and letter writing.

 • Eighth Grade